Unravelling the neurocognitive mechanisms underlying counterconditioning in humans

 Major strengths

-• This paper is very well written and attempts to comprehensively assess multiple aspects of counterconditioning and extinction processes.
-For instance, the addition of memory retrieval tests is not core to the primary hypotheses but provides additional mechanistic information on how episodic memory is impacted by counterconditioning.
+• This paper is very well written and attempts to comprehensively assess multiple aspects counterconditioning and extinction processes.
+For instance, the addition of memory retrieval tests is not core to the primary hypotheses, but provides additional mechanistic information on how episodic memory is impacted by counterconditioning.
 This methodical approach is commonly seen in animal literature, but less so in human studies.

-• The Group x Cs-type x Phase repeated measure statistical tests with 'differentials' as outcome variables are quite complex, however, the authors have generally done a good job of teasing out significant F test findings with post hoc tests and presenting the data well visually.
-It is reassuring that there is a convergence between self-report data on arousal and valence and the pupil dilation response.
+• The Group x Cs-type x Phase repeated measure statistical tests with 'differentials' as outcome variables are quite complex, however the authors have generally done a good job of teasing out significant F test findings with post hoc tests and presenting the data well visually.
+It is reassuring that there is convergence between self-report data on arousal and valence and the pupil dilation response.
 Skin conductance is a notoriously challenging modality, so it is not too concerning that this was placed in the supplementary materials.
-Neural responses also occurred in logical regions with regard to reward learning.
+Neural responses also occurred in logical regions with regards to reward learning.

 • Strong methodology with regards to neuroimaging analysis, and physiological measures.